 Although it may be painful at first, do not stop breastfeeding altogether.
 If you stop nursing abruptly, the mastitis could get worse and your risk for developing a breast abscess increases.
 Breastfeeding will help empty the breast and unplug the clogged milk duct.

-To breastfeed your baby if you have mastitis, begin feeding from the affected breast.
+To breastfeed your baby, begin feeding from the affected breast.
 If it is too painful, try the other breast until you experience let-down.
 Once your milk is flowing, move your baby to the affected breast, feeding until your breast is fully drained.
 You can gently massage the affected area while feeding or position baby so his nose or chin gently presses on the affected area (see more above).

 If you are unable to breastfeed completely, try expressing milk with a manual or automatic pump.
 A lactation consultant can also help find a solution that works for you.
 (Get more information on how to work with a lactation consultant.)